 We've pulled together a few tips to make sure that you know what your getting into, shipping things internationally:

 We love sending (and getting) USPS for international mail because of their flat rate system.
 Basically you use one of their boxes, fit in as much as you can, and pay one flat rate no matter how heavy it is and no matter where you're sending it.
 Check out the prices right here.

 Now you don’t need to worry about filling that sucker up with lightweight comfort foods — you can go ahead and send the heavy stuff.

-- Fill up your box with all the goodies!
-When my mom has sent me packages in the past I pretty much always requested treats!
-Don't worry about how much it weighs, because remember you'll pay a flat rate.
+Fill up your box with all the goodies.
+When my mom has sent me packages in the past I pretty much always requested treats (here are ideas on what to put inside) Don't worry about how much it weighs, because remember you'll pay a flat rate.

 Don’t Send Valuables

 We typically don’t have problems with packages not arriving but it has happened in the past…So it’s just best to not send valuables.
 That way on the off chance that the box doesn’t get there, you’re just out socks and sunscreen, not cash and computers.

 Volunteers — wait until you arrive in your country and your local coordinator can you let you know the best address for shipping (it might be your apartment or their apartment or your school) and also let you know any instructions you might need.